lgblgblgb/xemu/README.md

 Raspberry Pi for example.
 "Bare metal" means that it does not run an OS but uses the hardware directly, ie, Xemu needs to be booted instead of an OS.
-Surely, it's a kind of exciting route for me, but unfortunately I don't have too much time to play with this idea :(
+Surely, it's a kind of exciting route for me, but unfortunately I don't have too much time to play with this idea :( One idea, that there're frameworks for these purposes.
+The other: some of the emulations within the Xemu project (ie MEGA65) is very "pricy" to emulate, and may not run smooth (real-time) even on the newest Raspberry Pi 4 ...
+However exactly this problem can drive me to have more optimizations :)

 ### Clone source respository